 Bees put the pollen they’ve collected in a honeycomb cell and seal it with honey and wax.
 They create the perfect environment for preservation.
 It’s captivating to see what these tiny insects can accomplish.

 Once you look past the digestive juices, however, you’ll see that beebread is a great product to have in your backyard.
-You’ll be the healthiest person in your neighbourhood by far!
+You’ll be the healthiest person in your neighborhood by far!

 6. Your Own Mead